 The Return-to-School Strategy provides information on the stages of returning to the classroom, and can be accessed at parachute.ca/smarthockey.

-Remember, return to school must come before you seek medical clearance for full return to unrestricted sport activities.
+Remember, return to school must come before full return to sport.

 When can I return to sport?